T-Mobile Sponsored · TECHIN 515, University of Washington · 2025 to 2026

 We 3D-printed a full Harry Potter-themed chess set using SLA resin printing on an ELEGOO printer, UV-cured them on a Mercury Plus curing station, post-processed and assembled by hand with super glue, then spray-painted one full set white and one set black, matching the electromagnet's polarity color coding so the board can distinguish pieces by color.

-Sliced in UltiMaker Cura → UV curing on the ELEGOO Mercury Plus station
+Sliced in UltiMaker Cura, then UV curing on the ELEGOO Mercury Plus station

-Late-night post-processing → finished white vs black pieces
+Late-night post-processing, then finished white vs black pieces

 PHASE 06